edgio-docs/edgio-docs/guides/uplynk/deliver/playback_urls/sign_playback_url.md

     - Verify that the code defined in test.php matches the code defined above.
     - Verify that PHP has been properly installed on your web server.

-## Step 2 - Implementing a Media Player in PHP
+## Step 2 - Implement a Media Player in PHP

 A media player is required to playback content.
 The easiest way to implement a media player within a PHP file is to simply rename the web page created in the [Adding a Media Player to a Web Page](/uplynk/deliver/media_player/add_media_player_to_web_page) tutorial.